danbev/learning-nodejs/notes/snapshot.md

 ```c++
 return creator->AddData(context, GetJSArray());
 ```
-After that There is a macro that will
+After that there is a macro that will
 ```c++
  size_t id = 0;
 #define V(PropertyName, TypeName)